mcvine/mcvine/docs/sphinx/Tutorials-PowderKernel.rst

 [Source_simple] -> [PowderKernel] -> [NDMonitor(x,y,t)]

 that uses **SimplePowderDiffractionKernel**, or simply **Powder Kernel**.
-The structure of configration and execution files for the instrument looks like the following:
+The structure of configuration and execution files for the instrument looks like the following:

 ::